 Moreover, if I had to guess, I’d say that the combination of a growing middle class in India, China, Malaysia, and elsewhere, where there’s a strong cultural inclination toward gold as a store of value, combined with the inflation I expect we’ll be seeing here in the U.S. for some time to come, means that $1,000 will not be some sort of magic ceiling for gold.

 But then, that’s just my guess.
 See point number one.
+Besides, I’m neither licensed nor qualified to give financial advice.

-So, the last step before applying to any of these doctoral programs, is, of course, to finish the Master’s degree.
+So, the last step before considering applying to any doctoral programs, is, of course, to finish the Master’s degree.
 I have two courses to go, but now that I work at Marymount I figured I’d rather take two courses there for free this term and transfer them back to GW to wrap things up rather than pay to take courses at GW, however good they may be.

 Given the situation this sounds like a fine choice to me… it does have a nice match with your long-term interests.
 My only disappointment with the syllabus is that it will be a campus-based course.
 Can you really learn in that archaic format?
 Do they have to check your ID to make sure that it is really you coming to class?
 Can people really learn with out continuous access to the Web?
 Hahahahaaaa